-Huntsman Cancer Institute makes a significant investment in recruiting junior faculty to the University of Utah (U of U) and mentoring them after their arrival.
-Recruitments are made in partnership with individual U of U academic departments.
+Huntsman Cancer Institute makes a significant investment in recruiting early career faculty to the University of Utah (the U) and mentoring them after their arrival.
+Recruitments are made in partnership with individual academic departments.
 Each new faculty member is assigned 1-2 mentors to assist them with accessing resources and building collaborations.
-Junior faculty also have a number of campus-wide resources.
+Early career faculty also have a number of campus-wide resources.

 Huntsman Cancer Institute Career Development Opportunities